 Stabilizer codes#

 We now have all the ingredients to define stabilizer codes.
-First note that to define a error-correcting code we need four ingredients
+To define a error-correcting code we need four ingredients

 Stabilizer codes are defined with respect to a stabilizer group $S$.
 We label the stabilizer code based on $S$ as $C(S)$.
 Then, the ingredients for $C(S)$ are